 You likely have many more questions about your truck accident case.
 If a truck accident injured you or a loved one who now depends on you to help them, protect your rights, and learn your legal options for pursuing a fair settlement.
 Contact an experienced Staten Island truck accident attorney at Jacoby & Meyers LLP today for your free consultation.

 Fighting Insurers and Trucking Companies After a Staten Island Accident

 When a truck driver causes an accident, they often cause catastrophic damages.
 Considering the potential for lifelong disabilities and costs that continue indefinitely, a legal claim for personal injury in a truck accident often has significant settlement value.
 Unfortunately, legally-liable parties and their insurance companies do not always agree on what that value is.
 They may use a variety of unfair negotiation strategies and defenses to reduce their liabilities.

 Unfair Negotiation Strategies

 Despite high claim values, insurance companies, self-insured entities, and defense attorneys, often play hardball at the negotiation table.
 Sometimes they make ridiculously low offers or no offers at all.
-Their strategies often include subjecting seriously injured plaintiffs to court-sanctioned independent medical exams.
-This often involves sending impaired plaintiffs to a hand-picked expert doctor in another city or county.
+Their strategies often include subjecting seriously injured plaintiffs to court-sanctioned independent medical exams or a hand-picked expert doctor in another city or county.
 The goal is to obtain a prognosis that’s more compatible with their settlement goals.